New Food Stamp Program Allows Online Grocery Shopping & Delivery With SNAP Benefits

 — WTVR CBS 6 Richmond (@CBS6) April 18, 2019

-As those who have been following SNAP related news know, the launch of this new program comes just after the Trump administration announced a proposal to tighten employment requirements to qualify for the food stamps program.
-As The Inquisitr previously reported, the proposal would cost just shy of one million recipients to lose their benefits.
+As those who have been following SNAP-related news know, the launch of this new program comes just after the Trump administration announced a proposal to tighten employment requirements to qualify for the food stamps program.
+As The Inquisitr previously reported, the proposal would cost just shy of 1 million recipients to lose their benefits.

 While at first it may seem like the food stamp recipients are the only benefactors of this new change, that’s not true.
 Online retailers like Amazon will see a spike in business and for the everyday consumer, this change means less lines at checkout.
 With this program, the online retailers would be tapping into the $63 billion food stamp market.